bmanders716/bmanders716.github.io/cookbook.md

 Then dissolve it by stirring it in a saucepan over the fire.

-Rub sufficient strawberries through a hair sieve to make a quarter of a pint of _purÈe_.
+Rub sufficient strawberries through a hair sieve to make a quarter of a pint of _purÈ•ü.

 Beat up the cream with the sugar.

-Then add the _purÈe_ of fruit, and a few drops of cochineal to colour it.
+Then add the _purÈ•ü of fruit, and a few drops of cochineal to colour it.

 Lastly stir in the melted gelatine.